stacksgov/sips/sips/sips/sip-009-nft-standard.md

 ## Implementation rules

 1. Contracts must use a least one NFT asset.
 A post condition with deny mode and without any NFT condition about a changed owner must fail for `transfer` function calls.
-1. After a successful call to function `transfer` the function `get-owner` must return the recipient of the `transfer` call as the new owner.
+1. After a successful call to function `transfer`, the function `get-owner` must return the recipient of the `transfer` call as the new owner.
 1. If a call to function `get-owner` returns some principal `A` value then it must return the same value until `transfer` is called with principal `A` as a sender
 1. For any call to `get-owner`, resp. `transfer` with an id greater than `last-token-id`, the call should return a response `none`, resp. failed transfer.
 1. The following error codes are defined